Mexidol® (Emoxypine) Instruction

 Film coat: opadrai II white 33G28435 – 7.5 mg (hypromellose 3 mg, titanium dioxide – 1.875 mg, lactose monohydrate – 1.575 mg, polyethylene glycol (macrogol) – 0.6 mg, triacetin – 0.45 mg).

-The double radius pills are covered with a film coat in white or light creamy colour.
-On the cross-section there are two layers: the inner one (the core) is gray or gray-creamy and the outer one is white or white-creamy.
+The double radius pills are covered with a film coat in white or light creamy color.
+On the cross-section, there are two layers: the inner one (the core) is gray or gray-creamy and the outer one is white or white-creamy.